 Most vendors have price tiers, and you can move up once your company has outgrown its current system.
-That way, you don’t have to spend a large amount of money right at the beginning.
+That way, you don’t have to spend much money right at the beginning.

-Make sure that your finances are stable enough for the plan you’ve chosen.
+Make sure your finances are stable enough for your chosen plan.
 Check your budget and decide if this is the right time to invest in technology.

 Usually, the benefits will outweigh the costs—but only if you are clear about what you really need and can afford.

 Fortunately, cloud-based software solutions have made it more affordable for small businesses to invest in inventory management systems.
 This type of software is the best option for startups, small to medium-sized businesses, or companies with low budgets.

 If your company has complicated requirements, you will need to customize at least some part of your inventory management system.
 Consult with the software vendor to see if the software can meet your needs and be customized.
 Typical inventory management software has some level of flexibility for customization.